 Step 6: Finish The 3D Round Braid

-When you are done with the mohawk part of the style, it is time to braid the remaining hair at the top until the end without adding in any new hair.
+When you are done with the Viking mohawk braid, it is time to braid the remaining hair at the top until the end without adding in any new hair.
 The technique will still be the same.
 Before you tie off the braid with a little hair tie, pancake the braid similar to how you did the top section, until you are happy with the result.

 Step 7: You’re Almost There!